Molybdenum Consortium

 Step 1: ‘Join the Joint-Submission’

-This is the first step in the process to submit a REACH-Registration dossier.
+This is the first step in the process to submit a REACH Co-Registration dossier.
 SIEF members (who are not members of MoCon) will need to buy a Letter of Access that will grant them the right to receive the ‘Token’ they will need to ‘Join the Joint-Submission’ via REACH-IT.
-This step informs ECHA that you are a member of the Joint-Submission and therefore eligible to pay the lower ECHA Registration fees for joint-submission registrants (instead of the higher individual registrant fees), e.g.
+This step informs ECHA that you are a member of the Joint-Submission and therefore eligible to pay the lower ECHA Registration fees for joint-submission registrants (instead of the higher individual registrant fees).

 For more Joint-Submission information: http://echa.europa.eu/reachit/joint_submission_en.asp

-Step 2You prepare your REACH-registration dossier using the free-of-charge IUCLID5 software and check it for completeness prior to submission by using the Technical Completeness Check Tool.
-Submit your registration dossier to ECHA via REACH-IT after the Lead Registrant has successfully submitted.
+Step 2You prepare your REACH Co-registration dossier using the free-of-charge IUCLID6 software and check it for completeness prior to submission by using the Technical Completeness Check Tool.
+Submit your registration dossier to ECHA via REACH-IT.

-Step 3: If your dossier passes the Technical Completeness Check and the Business Rules check by ECHA you will receive a Submission Number from them.
+Step 3: If your dossier is accepted, i.e. passes the Technical Completeness Check and the Business Rules check by ECHA, you will receive a Submission Report from them, indicating your successful submission.

 Step 4: Next you will receive an ECHA invoice in your REACH-IT Message Box for payment within 15 days.
 If not paid within that period you will receive a reminder and a further 15 days to pay.
 Failure to pay within that total period of 30 days leads to a rejection of the submitted dossier.

-Step 5: After timely payment, and provided ECHA have accepted your dossier, you will receive your REACH-registration number.
+Step 5: After timely payment, and provided ECHA have accepted your dossier, you will receive your REACH-registration number (which ECHA call a "Reference Number").

 Useful References